-Figure 7.3.
-For non-generic signals, special care must be taken when defining the concept of a local maximum point.
+Figure 7.3: For non-generic signals, special care must be taken when defining the concept of a local maximum point.
 In this figure, point A represents a maximum point as it would appear in a generic signal and accordingly it satisfies all the definitions of a local maximum; it is a weak local maximum, a strict local maximum, a semi-weak local maximum as well as a region-based local maximum.
-B is a weak local maximum while C is both a weak local maximum and a semi-weak local maximum, a both a weak local maximum, a semi-weak local maximum and a region-based local maximum, while E is both a weak local maximum and a region-based local maximum, while E is both a weak local maximum and a region-based local maximum.
+B is a weak local maximum while C is both a weak local maximum and a semi-weak local maximum.
+D is both a weak local maximum, a semi-weak local maximum and a region-based local maximum, while E is both a weak local maximum and a region-based local maximum, while that gives reasonable results in all these cases is the region-based local maximum.